Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 Sample Answer Using STAR Technique

 - Situation: I was working in intermediate manufacturing of drug API as a production executive with a role of the shift in charge.
-In the middle of the campaign, we noticed that the yield for multiple batches was dropping but still within the acceptable range.
+While we were in the campaign, we noticed that the yield for multiple batches was dropping but still within the acceptable range.

 - Action: During process mapping and subsequent investigation, it came to our notice that one of the reactors that required a brine solution for chilling was unable to maintain the temperature.
 The temperature was within the acceptable range but on the lower side.
-As a regular practice, it was expected to be on a bit higher side.
-While further troubleshooting, we observed that the brine valve was not opening as expected.
+In regular practice, it was expected to be on a bit higher side.
+While doing further troubleshooting, we observed that the brine valve was not opening as expected.
 The temperature was the crucial parameter to convert the reactant into the product.
-So, we replaced the valve and carried out further multiple batches.
+We have replaced the valve and carried out multiple batches further.

-- Result: When reviewed the yield for multiple batches, we were able to achieve the previous results satisfactorily.
+- Result: Upon reviewing the yield for multiple batches, we were able to achieve the previous results satisfactorily.
 The problem was minor, but the process was so complex and time-consuming that we could not neglect any of the critical process parameters.
 I was able to map the process effectively in understanding where the problem might have happened (Never shy to take some credit).

 This is just an example to show you how one should tie all things together.
 Remember to make it to the point and something worth listening to.

 Your greatest strength and weakness?